 Examination of the data for the age groups 0-17 years, 18-20 years, and 21+ years, shows a clear predominance of utilizers of Individual Therapy in the adult group and many fewer for children and transitioning youth.
-Overall utilization of Individual Therapy increased 2.0% from Q1 2017 to Q2 2017.
-Year-over-year there was a slight decline of 1.2%, primarily due to lower utilization in the 21+ age population.
+Overall utilization of Individual Therapy decreased 6.0% from Q2 2017 to Q3 2017.
+Year-over-year utilization was essentially flat, with increases in the 0-17 and 18-20 age populations, offset by a decline in the +21 age population.